How to Sell Pokemon Cards: An Expert Guide

 According to its current valuations, first-edition cards in perfect condition are valued at a minimum of $40.
 Those aren’t rarer, holographic cards either.
 A first-edition holo in mint condition can rake in between $1,000 and $24,000.

 So why Pratte’s $100 limit?
 Well, the number isn’t a hard-and-fast rule, but the card-grading services offered by PSA will cost $20 or more per card, meaning a lower-value card doesn’t always merit the cost to get it authenticated.

-“It’s a process,” says PSA spokesperson Terry Melia.
+“It’s a process,” PSA spokesperson Terry Melia said.
 “But it’s something that could reap big rewards in the end.”

 In addition to grading the condition of the card, PSA ensures the card isn’t a forgery by using high-powered lights and magnifying equipment to check for tampering.

-“There are a lot of forgeries and bogus merchandise out there,” says Melia.
+“There are a lot of forgeries and bogus merchandise out there,” Melia said.

 Especially so online.